Given the nature and design of peacocks, their nearly 6 feet train of feathers, and long tail, can peacocks fly?

 Domestic peacocks kept in captives will still manage to roam some distance to search for food during the day.
 They may also roost in trees far from home at night.

 As such, domestic peacock owners tend to clip the wing to help prevent the peacocks from flying away.
-However, this has proved not to be the solution as peacocks have an incredible ability to jump up to a height of 8 feet.
+However, this has proved not to be the solution, as peacocks can jump up to 8 feet.

-This, therefore, calls for a suitable fence being installed, which will prevent them from jumping and roaming far away.
+This, therefore, calls for a suitable fence to be installed, preventing them from jumping and roaming far away.
 You should also provide appropriate roosting places off the ground.

 It is also important to note that peacocks kept in an enclosure for several weeks soon learn where home is.
 As such, if you release them, they will be coming back home after feeding and roosting away.